By Alison Angold | Qualified Aromatherapist | CIDESCO ITEC

 Rollerball blend for FOCUS #2

 A refreshing light, herby blend that will clear the mind and allow for focus and clarity.
+This is an ideal blend to help with studying.
 (Peppermint is incompatible with homeopathic medicine.
 Avoid Rosemary and Thyme during pregnancy and if suffering with high blood pressure).

 ANTI-DEPRESSANT rollerball recipe #1